 a group of 1 ( * ), a group of 2 ( * * ), and a group of 3 ( * * * ).

 This ability to quantify without counting is called "subitizing."
 It's a critical early math skill that is often unrecognized and underappreciated.
+Learn more about subitizing, why it's so important and how to help a child do it, with the YouTube videos below designed for grownups to be used along with Very Early MATH: Set 1 & 2 books.

 ===================================================================================